alilleybrinker/langs-in-rust/README.md

 # Languages Written in Rust

 This is a (probably incomplete) list of languages implemented in Rust.
-It is intended as a source of inspiration and comparison, and as adirectory of potentially interesting projects in this vein.
+It is intended as a source of inspiration and comparison, and as a directory of potentially interesting projects in this vein.

 ## What Can Be Included?